happyren/Reading-notes/InternetNotes.md

 > Store-and-forward switching: intermediate node receive the whole message, then send it.

-> cut-through switching: onward transmission starts before the message is fully received.
+> Cut-through switching: onward transmission starts before the message is fully received.

 | CO or CL | Services | Example |
 | --- | :---: | :---: |